rafalmas/gript/README.md

 - `gulpfile.js` : the build files importing the gulp tasks defined in the `node_modules/gulp-angular-sass-appbuilder`
 - `bower.json` : contains bower dependencies
 - `.eslint.rc.yml` : contains rules for es-linter (cascading rules configuration is possible)
-- `.scsslint.rc.yml` : contains rules for scss-linter
+- `.scsslint.rc.yml` : contains rules for Sass linter (scss-linter)

 ## Setup the builder in your project